Asue Ighodalo: Publications and works

-Boards, memberships and awards
+Boards and memberships

-Ighodalo was the Chairman of the Board of Directors for Sterling Bank Plc, Dangote Flour Mills Plc and The Nigerian Economic Summit Group (NESG).
-He also sat on the boards of other public and private companies, non-governmental organizations (NGOs) and a statutory body including Okomu Oil Palm Company Plc, the Nigeria Sovereign Investment Authority (NSIA) and the FATE Foundation (an NGO committed to the development of entrepreneurs in Nigeria).
+Ighodalo was the chairman of the board of directors of Sterling Bank Plc, Dangote Flour Mills Plc and the Nigerian Economic Summit Group (NESG).
+He has also served on the boards of other public and private companies, non-governmental organizations (NGOs) and a statutory body, including Okomu Oil Palm Company Plc, the Nigeria Sovereign Investment Authority (NSIA) and the FATE Foundation (an NGO committed to the development of entrepreneurs in Nigeria).